Google Pixel 9 Pro XL vs Nokia XR21 5G

 Who should buy each?

-Choose the Google Pixel 9 Pro XL if: you want top-tier performance for gaming, need a versatile camera for photography, or plan to keep your phone for years with 7 years of software support.
+Choose the Google Pixel 9 Pro XL if: you love photography with its 50MP camera, need a bright display for outdoor use, or want the longest software support with 7 years of updates.

 Conclusion